The Washington Post has at least one pro-choice columnist who is living in reality. Robert McCartney was with it enough to actually take the time

 How wrong I was.
 The antiabortion movement feels it's gaining strength, even if it's not yet ready to predict ultimate triumph, and Roe supporters (including me) are justifiably nervous.

-Also, for another example of how down in the dumps pro-choicers are now, check out the quote McCartney gets from pro-choicer at the March.
+the quote McCartney gets from pro-choicer at the March.
 Imagine how depressing it would be to see thousands of young people file by you as you stand with a dozen or so people.

 Activists who support abortion rights conceded that there's less energy among young people on their side of the debate.